yaserBK/equilibria_monfg/README.md

 # A utility-based analysis of equilibria in multi-objective normal form games

-Study of Nash and correlated equilibria in MONFGs, under the SER (scalarised expected returns) and ESR (expected scalarized returns) multi-objective criterion.
+Study of Nash and correlated equilibria in MONFGs, under a mix of SER (scalarised expected returns) and ESR (expected scalarized returns) multi-objective criterion.

 ## Paper citation